kstenerud/dogma/kbnf.md

 Not everything can be accurately described by a real-world grammar, but we can get pretty close.
 The following features bring KBNF to the point where it can describe most of what's out there unambiguously:

 * **Repetition**: Any expression can have repetition applied to it, for a specific number of occurrences, or a range of occurrences.
 * **Bindings**: Some constructs (such as here documents or length delimited fields) require access to previously decoded values.
-KBNF supports assigning decoded values to symbols.
+KBNF supports assigning decoded values to variables.
 * **Exclusion**: Sometimes it's easier to express something as "everything except for ...".
 * **Prose**: In many cases, the actual encoding of something is already well-known and specified elsewhere, or is too complex for KBNF to describe adequately.
 Prose offers a free-form way to describe part of a grammar.
 * **Grouping**: Grouping expressions together is an obvious convenince that most other BNF offshoots have already adopted.